KhalidSidow/khalidsidow.github.io/README.md

 this is my portfolio it is kinda newbie but will improve slowly.

-feel free to use the code and experience with it.
+feel free to use the code and have experiment with it.